 In July 2015 Sharon began a social media campaign called standup2scams (Facebook) and @standup2scams (Twitter) and she regularly shares information, tips, and warnings of current and past scams.
 She has presented to a variety of audiences over the past six months and each time someone tells her of either their experience or that of someone they know she becomes increasingly concerned about the lack of pro-active intervention that is occurring.
 This is a global issue and we must continue to talk about it and actively ensure that others do not become victims of human trafficking, fraud and scams.

-An author in the making, Sharon is also available for speaking engagements.
+Sharon is the author of Organised Deception and is also available for speaking engagements.